Christina McAnea, Baroness McAnea: UNISON

-General Secretary of Unison
+General Secretary of UNISON

-McAnea was elected to succeed Dave Prentis as General Secretary of Unison on 11 January 2021, after winning 47.7% of the members' vote.
-Prentis had been General Secretary for 20 years.
+McAnea was elected to succeed Dave Prentis as general secretary of UNISON on 11 January 2021, after winning 47.7% of the members' vote.
+Prentis had been general secretary for 20 years.
 McAnea took up office on 22 January 2021.

 In 2023, McAnea was ranked ninth on the New Statesman Left Power List, described by the newspaper as having an extensive influence on the left.

+McAnea served as UNISON general secretary until January 2026, having lost the 2025 UNISON general secretary election to Andrea Egan..
+This would be the first time in UNISON's history that only two candidates would go head-to-head for the position with McAnea receiving 40.18% of the vote to Egan's 59.82%.

+House of Lords

+McAnea was conferred as a life peer in the July 2026 political peerages to sit in the House of Lords as a Labour Party peer; she was created as Baroness McAnea, of Kelvingrove in the City of Glasgow on 17 August 2026.

 Personal life

-McAnea lives in south London and is married.
+McAnea lives in south London and was married to Robert who died in November 2024.
 She has two adult children.
 McAnea is a member of the Labour Party.
 In the early 1980s, she was a member of the Communist Party of Great Britain (CPGB).